chrishg23-jpg/HES-benchmark/Paper.md

 This paper introduces a toy model based on the Holographic Entropic Spacetime (HES) framework, where curvature arises from entropy gradients in a discrete lattice of microstates.
 The model simulates how local entropic interactions and global feedback dynamics can generate stable geometric structure without invoking mass or classical fields.

+This model serves as a sandbox to explore the philosophical root of a theory that may always remain partially speculative until fully simulated

+The Informational Root: Emergence from Absolute Void

+The Holographic Entropic Spacetime (HES) framework postulates that spacetime, geometry, and law are fully emergent from a state of absolute potential, requiring no initial conditions or predefined physical constants.
+The HES lattice, while a necessary computational construct for investigating emergent dynamics, is therefore understood as the first consequence of this primordial state, not the state itself.

+The Absolute Informational Void (\bm{\mathbb{V}})

+We define the universe's ultimate initial state as the Absolute Informational Void (\bm{\mathbb{V}}).
+This is not the classical vacuum of physics, but a state of absolute nothingness—zero definitional information, zero degrees of freedom (\bm{N=0}), and zero volume.
+In \bm{\mathbb{V}}, the concepts of time, space, and energy have not yet emerged.

+The Instability of Potential (\bm{\mu_E})

+The only entity inhabiting the \bm{\mathbb{V}} is its inherent instability: an infinitely minuscule force or Emergent Potential (\bm{\mu_E})—the fundamental "need to become."
+This potential is the single, non-zero property of the void, acting as the uncaused cause that initiates existence by resisting perfect informational stasis.

+The Birth of the Quantum Spacetime Ocean

+The action of \bm{\mu_E} is the genesis of the HES microstate ensemble, transforming \bm{\mathbb{V}} into the Quantum Spacetime Ocean.
+This process occurs not as a classical explosion, but as the universe's initial attempt at self-definition, immediately leading to:

+1. Emergent Action: The \bm{\mu_E} generates the first non-zero degree of freedom (\bm{\delta N=1}) and, with it, the minimal unit of Informational Action (\bm{\mathcal{A}_{\min}}).
+The \bm{\mathcal{A}_{\min}} is not an imposed law; it is the first emergent rule born of instability, representing the system's inherent drive to minimize its newly acquired definition.

+2. Cosmic Inflation: The vast informational tension created by the separation of \bm{\mathcal{A}_{\min}} from the \bm{\mathcal{A}=0} state (the void) provides the immense negative pressure required to drive the initial inflationary phase.
+The early, dominant Dark Energy is thus interpreted as the residual force of \bm{\mu_E} as the void attempts to define the nascent HES lattice.

+3. Quantization and Resolution: The resulting Quantum Spacetime Ocean is inherently quantized.
+Since it emerged from a drive to define a system (\bm{N>0}), it possesses a minimum quantum volume and a minimum unit of energy.
+This emergent quantization ensures that singularities are impossible from the outset—the fabric of spacetime simply cannot be compressed below its own informational and quantum floor, resolving the Big Bang not as an infinite point, but as the moment of self-definition and rebound.

+In this light, the HES model suggests that all laws, constants, gravity, and matter are secondary consequences of the void's instability, making the universe a self-contained, constantly calculating system where everything is fully emergent from the need to become.

 We present a reproducible benchmark notebook that visualizes this process, offering a hands-on demonstration of how information structure alone can give rise to curvature.
 The results support the hypothesis that spacetime may be a macroscopic manifestation of underlying entropic dynamics—and open new avenues for exploring emergent gravity from first principles.

 To deepen this investigation, we developed a sequence of modular simulations that visualize directional curvature emergence from entropy gradients.
 These animations reveal how curvature forms, propagates, and accumulates memory within the lattice, offering a diagnostic lens on the dynamics of entropic geometry.
 Each simulation isolates a distinct regime—from static curvature hotspots to oscillatory expansion zones, from persistent curvature memory to entropy-driven attractor formation.
 Together, they provide empirical support for the HES framework and offer a reproducible visual narrative of emergent spacetime structure.